Electronic waste in Guiyu: Cleanup efforts

-Since 2007, conditions in Guiyu have changed little despite the efforts of the central government to crack down and enforce the long-standing e-waste import ban.
-However, because of the work of activist groups and increasing awareness of the situation, the local government has created steps to improve environmental conditions.
+Since 2007, conditions in Guiyu have changed little despite the efforts of the central government to crack down on and enforce the long-standing e-waste import ban.
+However, the local government has created steps to improve environmental conditions because of the work of activist groups and increasing awareness of the situation.
 "It can be done.
 Look at what happened with lead acid batteries.
 We discovered they were hazardous, new legislation enforced new ways of dealing with the batteries which led to an infrastructure being created.
 The key was making it easy for people and companies to participate.
 It took years to build.
 E-waste is going the same route.
 But attitudes have changed and we will get there", says Robert Houghton, president and founder of Redemtech, an asset management and recovery firm.
-Zheng Songming, head of the Guiyu Township government has published a decree to ban burning electronics in fires and soaking them in sulfuric acid, and promises supervision and fines for violations.
+Zheng Songming, head of the Guiyu Township government has published a decree to ban burning electronics in fires and soaking them in sulfuric acid and promises supervision and fines for violations.
 Over 800 coal-burning furnaces have been destroyed because of this ordinance, and most notably, air quality has returned to Level II, now technically acceptable for habitation.

 In 2013, 《汕头市贵屿地区电子废物污染综合整治方案》(Comprehensive Scheme of Resolving Electronic Waste Pollution of Guiyu region of Shantou City) was approved by Guangdong Province government.
 Part of this scheme involves building and relocating all the workshops into an industrial ecology park where the wastes can be properly treated and recycled.
 In 2017, most workshops were merged into larger companies and moved to the National Circular Economy Pilot Industry Park.
 However, many areas are still contaminated from the remnants of e-waste processing and have not been cleaned up.

+From the perspective of environmental procedural justice, the transformation of Guiyu both reflects progress in inclusive environmental governance and exposes its limitations.
+Procedural justice emphasizes whether affected groups possess the rights to participate, be informed, and influence outcomes in environmental decision-making processes.
+The majority of electronic waste workers in Guiyu are rural migrant labourers.
+These workers are exposed to heavy metals and toxic chemicals over extended periods in small-scale or informal workshops.
+Lacking health insurance and labour contracts, their health issues receive no medical support from either the social security system or employers.
+They often bear the full cost of treating illnesses caused by workplace pollution.
+These workers are systematically excluded from environmental decision-making and benefit distribution, yet they shoulder the most significant risks.
+The establishment of the eco-industrial park reflects government intervention and responsibility in environmental health matters.
+However, this governance approach weakens the voices of the groups most directly affected.
+While government intervention has improved environmental conditions in Guiji, issues concerning worker health, social security, and procedural participation continue to be ongoing subjects of attention and research.